 Levy Konigsberg is currently investigating cases of staff-on-inmate sexual abuse at the Metropolitan Correctional Center in New York City (MCC New York), the Metropolitan Detention Center in Brooklyn (MDC Brooklyn), and other federal jails and detention centers.
+If you have been sexually abused at either of these facilities within the past 2 years, please contact us today to avoid your claim being barred by strict time deadlines.

 Sex Abuse Cases at MCC New York